 Africa has been a part of my consciousness since I was born.
-I can remember on day at school where the teacher explained the concept of the United Kingdom, accompanied by a map and four different flags.
-Or the day I first saw a map of Europe; “and these are all the countries!”.
+At no point was Africa introduced; illustrated; explained.
+Contrarily, I can remember the day at school where a teacher explained the concept of the United Kingdom; the sudden mind-bend of the map with four different flags.
+I can remember when I first saw a map of Europe; poring over the strange jagged edges, the confusing shapes and spreads of land.
+Spain is BELOW England?
+What’s that bit that’s fallen off Italy?
 More maps, more flags.
 But Africa?
-There was no “and this place is called Africa!” moment accompanied by a point on a map.
-I just was always aware of this place; one of many vague backdrops in the vast world of My Heritage.
+No, I can’t remember that at all.
+There was no “and this is Africa!” moment accompanied by a map or an abstract image.
+There was no jolt of recognition or new fact.
+It was already there, always in mind; one of many vague backdrops in the vast world of My Heritage.
+Africa just was.

 I don’t know why it was so clearly present.
-Maybe it was via my mother, born and raised in the East of the continent until she was 18, somehow passing on her infant experiences to me.
-Or maybe my grandparents, parcelling up baby gifts for me that came out from their home Kenya.
-Maybe my Aunt and Uncle and cousins, sending cards and well wishes from Mauritius; unusual postage stamps on the envelope every birthday.
+Maybe it was somehow relayed on via my mother, herself an African of sorts.
+Born and raised in the East of the continent until she was 18, subconsciously passing on her infant experiences to me.
+Perhaps Africa came via my grandparents, parcelling up baby gifts for me that came out from their home Kenya.
+Maybe my Aunt and Uncle and cousins sending cards and well wishes from Mauritius; unusual postage stamps on the envelope every birthday.
 I don’t know.
 Europe was explained to me; America presented itself, but Africa?
 Africa was just always present in my life somehow.

 It is a claim to Africa that I’m not sure I fully hold.
 The family ties on both sides to Africa go back quite a few generations.
 My Mum and her siblings are white, but they were born in Uganda, Sudan, Ethiopia: raised moving around sub-Saharan Africa until adulthood and emigration.
 During my childhood I’d come home discussing class hamsters and party bags and it was always completely alien to my Mum.
 Her childhood experiences involved deadly scorpions, colourful markets, immense rains that flooded your road.
 There was a wild “pet” giant tortoise that lived in the mint patch in the garden and nobody could get hold of eggs so my Grandmother learned to cook without.
 My Mum grew up in Africa, and in many ways, she knows Africa, but she’s not African.
 But what does she know of here?
 To be born somewhere, to spend your formative years there: that’s more claim than nothing, right?